 Outreach groups do one or more of the following activities: plan parish bereavement-related events, send communications to the families, deliver food baskets in the name of the parish, sing at funerals with the Resurrection Choir, visit the funeral home or attend the funerals, lector at the funeral or act as hospitality ministers at funeral luncheons held in the Pastoral Center.

 We work to ensure that all parishioners can participate fully in the liturgy and activities of the Church.
 We would be glad to hear from anyone who has needs or ideas.

 New members and ideas are always welcome!
 We meet on the first Wednesday of each month at 7:30 PM in the Pastoral Center for prayer, information sharing and project planning.
 Our major project is fundraising to support students at Good Samaritans School in St. Marc, Haiti.
 We also offer events and resources to increase our understanding of Haiti and our solidarity with the Haitian people.

 Contact us to request a prayer list to pray at home or to submit a petition you would like us to pray for.
-People would be welcome to help assemble the mailings.
-The prayer list is mailed every two months.
+The prayer list is sent out by email.